aldopando/BellabeatCaseStudy/README.md

     | hourlyIntensities | minuteIntensitiesNarrow_secondPeriod | hourlyIntensities_merged |
     | hourlySteps | minuteStepsNarrow_secondPeriod | hourlySteps_merged |
     | minuteMETsNarrow | minuteMETsNarrow_secondPeriod | minuteMETs_merged |

+16. After merging the tables from the two datasets, now I will identify if there are extra spaces in data of each the merged tables.